 The second deliverability test examines the ability of an electrical area to export Capacity Resources to the remainder of PJM.
 This test is applied to ensure that capacity is not "bottled" from a reliability perspective.
 This requires that each electrical area be able to export its capacity, at a minimum, during the summer peak load period as this represents the condition where PJM reserve margins have historically been at their lowest levels.
-Export capabilities under winter and light load conditions are also examined using their own unique deliverability criteria described in Appendix D. All three generator deliverability tests are required to be passed in order for a generator to become certified as a PJM Capacity Resource.
+But just demonstrating deliverability in the summer period is not sufficient to ensure operational performance and flexibility is maintained during other part of the year.
+PJM examines Eexport capabilities under winter and light load conditions are also examined using their own unique deliverability criteria described in Appendix D as well.
+All three generator deliverability tests are required to be passed in order for a generator to become certified as a PJM Capacity Resource.
 Deliverability, from the perspective of individual generator resources, ensures that, under normal system conditions, if Capacity Resources are available and called on, their ability to provide energy to the system will not be limited by the dispatch of other certified Capacity Resources.
 This test does not guarantee that a given resource will be chosen to produce energy at any given system load condition.
 Rather, its purpose is to demonstrate that the installed capacity in any electrical area can be run simultaneously, and that the excess energy above load in that electrical area can be exported to the remainder of PJM, subject to the same single contingency testing used when examining deliverability from the load perspective.
+In addition, common mode outages are examined as part of the generator deliverability test.
 In short, the test attempts to ensure that bottled capacity conditions that limit the availability and usefulness of certified Capacity Resources to system operators will not exist.
 In actual operating conditions, energyonly resources may displace Capacity Resources in the economic dispatch that serves load.

-This test demonstrates that resources equal to or greater than the installed capacity in any given electrical area could simultaneously deliver energy to the remainder of PJM.
+This test demonstrates that resources equal to or greater than the installed capacity Capacity Resources in any given electrical area could simultaneously deliver energy to the remainder of PJM.
 The premise of the generator deliverability test is that all PJM Capacity Resources within an electrical region within PJM are required; hence the remainder of the system outside this electrical region is experiencing a significant reduction in available capacity.
-The dispatch pattern in the remainder of the system is modeled based on a uniformly distributed outage pattern.
+The dispatch pattern in the remainder of the system is modeled based on a uniformly distributed outage pattern uniformly reduced according to the relative amounts of online generation at each location.